robertluo/nvim-astro5/README.md

 ### LSP Servers

-An LSP server implementation is required for each language, allowing the Neovim LSP client to obtain diagnostic information.
+Install an LSP server for each programming language used, allowing the Neovim LSP client to obtain diagnostic information.

 Mason is used to automatically install LSP servers, format & lint tools.
 [Mason Registry](https://mason-registry.dev/registry/list) maintains a list of the latest release for each tool (automatically updated).